chbridges/HyHiTC/README.md

 # Hyperbolic Hierarchical Text Classification

-Code for the paper "Hierarchical Classification of Propaganda Techniques in Slavic Texts in Hyperbolic Space" at [SlavicNLP 2025](https://bsnlp.cs.helsinki.fi/shared-task.html).
+Code for the paper "Hierarchical Classification of Propaganda Techniques in Slavic Texts in Hyperbolic Space" at [Slavic NLP 2025](https://bsnlp.cs.helsinki.fi/shared-task.html).

-Extending XLM-RoBERTa with (hyperbolic) graph convolutions and hierarchical stretching for the node classification of persuasion techniques in parliamentary debates and social media posts in 5 Slavic languages.
+Extending XLM-RoBERTa with (hyperbolic) graph convolutions and hierarchical stretching for the node classification of persuasion techniques in parliamentary debates and social media posts in five Slavic languages.

 ## Getting Started